 In the Western District of Washington bankruptcy court, if you do not file your pre bankruptcy filing credit counseling certificate at the time of your bankruptcy filing, the clerks office will immediately issue a warning letter that this class needs to be completed or else your case will be dismissed.
 This can be alarming if you don’t want your case to be dismissed, not to mention the time and money you have spent on getting your case filed will be lost.
 The bankruptcy court will typically give you a day or two to comply with this order of deficiency and most people are able to oblige the clerks office within that reasonable time frame to get their missing credit counseling certificate filed in a timely manner.
 Once the first credit counseling class is complete, debtors have to take a second “financial management course” prior to receiving a discharge of debts.
 In chapter 7 bankruptcy cases, a discharge is usually given after 90 days of when your bankruptcy case is filed, although it will be held back if you haven’t paid your bankruptcy filing fees or if you have not taken your second credit counseling class on financial management.
 I always remind people to take this class after we complete your initial court appearance with the bankruptcy trustee which is in about 30-45 days after your bankruptcy case is filed.
 This initial court meeting is called the 341 meeting of creditors, and is where a bankruptcy trustee will ask you about your financial affairs and any assets you may have to make sure you don’t own assets above the allowed exemptions that protect your assets.
 In order ensure that a bankruptcy discharge order will be entered by the court at the earliest possible time which is about 90 days from when a chapter 7 bankruptcy case was filed and 3-5 years in a chapter 13 bankruptcy case, debtors should be sure to complete their credit counseling requirement on time.
 If the class is not taken in a timely manner, a warning letter will be issued by the court stating that you need to complete the class and failure to do so will result in your case closing without a bankruptcy discharge being issued by the bankruptcy court.

-If you have additional questions about the bankruptcy credit counseling requirement, please complete the contact form or give Symmes Law Group a call at 206-682-7975 to schedule your free initial bankruptcy consultation to discuss your debt relief options.
+If you have additional questions about the bankruptcy credit counseling requirement, please complete the contact form or give the Bellevue Bankruptcy Attorneys at Symmes Law Group a call at 206-682-7975 to schedule your free initial bankruptcy consultation to discuss your debt relief options.